Mixed White and Black African people in the United Kingdom: Education

 In 2016 data, Mixed White and Black African pupils had a 20% eligibility rate for free school meals.
-Of those eligible, 43% achieved 5 or more A* to C grade GCSEs, while those uneligible had a 60% rate, representing an 18% achievement gap.
+Of those eligible, 43% achieved 5 or more A* to C grade GCSEs, while those ineligible had a 60% rate, representing an 18% achievement gap.
 Chinese Britons had the smallest gap at 3% and White British had the highest at 33%.
 In contrast with other mixed groupings in the local authority, Mixed White and Black African pupils performed near to the group's national average in Lambeth.

 People who identify with mixed white and black African ancestry are eligible for Newcastle University's Partner Programme.
 The Universities and Colleges Admissions Service, along with the Higher Education Statistics Agency, has attempted to identify underrepresentation within the grouping, and encourage higher education participation.